jxhou/ContentExplorer/design docs/Router.md

 ```
 where SETTINGS_ROUTES is injected, and dynamically added to router configuration.

 However this solution only works with eagerly loaded modules.
-For the lazy loaded module, all the providers registered are only available whithin its module as discussed above.
+For the lazy loaded module, all the providers registered are only available within its module as discussed above.

 ### implementation 3:
 Allow lazy loaded module to contribute its setting page to settings container.